janverschelde/PHCpack/src/doc/source/index.rst

-To avoid the preconditioning stage (scaling and reduction) we can compute root counts and construct start systems via the option -r, thus calling the progam as phc -r.
+To avoid the preconditioning stage (scaling and reduction) we can compute root counts and construct start systems via the option -r, thus calling the program as phc -r.
 One important submenu is the mixed-volume computation, invoked via phc -m.

 Once we created an appropriate start system, we can call the path